 Paralegal Time Management Tips if You’re a Procrastinator

-If you’re a procrastinator who puts off that large project until the very last minute, these two paralegal time management tips will help you get those projects off your desk and give you a feeling of accomplishment when you leave the office tonight.
+If you’re a procrastinator who puts off that large project until the very last minute, these two QUICK paralegal time management tips will help you get those projects off your desk and give you a feeling of accomplishment when you leave the office tonight.

 Start the “Before I Leave Today” Plan